TeodorKolev/HelpBack/Readme.md

-# HelpBack
+# NodesBack

-CRUD API for a simple application using Node.js, Express and MongoDB.
+CRUD API for a simple nodes application using Node.js, Express and MongoDB.

 ## Steps to Setup